Put-in-Bay Nature Walk

 There will be a Photography Workshop and Nature Walk on July 29th at 6 p.m. at the Scheeff East Point Park on South Bass Island.
-Here’s the opportunity to photograph birds, snakes, plants, landscapes and more as well as a chance to learn more about the flora and fauna of the islands while on a nature walk.
+Here’s the opportunity to photograph birds, snakes, plants, landscapes, and more and learn more about the flora and fauna of the islands while on a nature walk.

 She has always been an avid hunter and fisherwoman but has immersed herself in any outdoor activity and project she could.
 She coaches skiing in the winter, has packed mules in an elk hunting camp, helped with prescribed wildland fires, assisted with research on Arctic Grayling, explored the Yellowstone area on horseback, foot, and boat, and most recently, helped plant over 70,000 poplar trees as part of a wastewater filtration and treatment project.
-She graduated from high school one year ago and will be attending Montana State University this fall for Environmental Studies with a focus on soils and water.
+She graduated from high school one year ago and will attend Montana State University this fall for Environmental Studies, focusing on soils and water.

-She recently, thanks to help from some incredibly kind islanders and friends, raised enough money to buy an underwater housing for her camera equipment so she can photograph and film the water snakes underwater.
+She recently thanks to help from some incredibly kind islanders and friends, she recently raised enough money to buy underwater housing for her camera equipment so she can photograph and film the aquatic water snakes.
 When she is not working, you can find her fly fishing for panfish and bass in the Put-in-Bay marinas or hiding in tall grass and stalking wildlife to get “the shot.”
 She is excited to be working on the islands this summer and is really looking forward to getting to know all of the people, wildlife, and landscape Lake Erie and the islands have to offer.